 Active Citizenship: The Role of Higher Education

 A new report by NUS and GuildHE highlights the social contribution of higher education to society in developing students as citizens.
-The report includes a charter identifying key areas where universities can pursue and promote this agenda.
+The report – Active Citizenship: the role of higher education – includes a charter identifying key areas where universities can pursue and promote this agenda.

 Professor Joy Carter, Vice-Chancellor, University of Winchester and GuildHE Chair, said: